After troubled rollout, Obamacare's new test starts on New Year's Day

 “When folks visit their doctor or take a child to get necessary treatment (this) week, will the services actually be available?
 The consequences of the administration’s incompetence could not be greater,” Upton said.

-Some Democrats, including House Minority Leader Nancy Pelosi of California, see the start of Obamacare coverage on January 1 as a turning point for the program that will work in Democrats’ favor and reverse polling trends against Obama and his party.
+Some Democrats, including House Minority Leader Nancy Pelosi of California, see the beginning of Obamacare coverage on Jan.
+1 as a turning point for the program that will work in Democrats’ favor and reverse recent polling trends against Obama and his party.

 “By the time we get into the spring, I think the Affordable Care Act will either be a (political) wash or a plus for Democrats,” Pelosi told reporters last week.